Archive product strategy

 When the evidence is missing, the page should say so instead of inventing confidence.

 Transcripts preserve words.
-A source-backed product organizes lessons, frameworks, playbooks, examples, and paths.
+A source-backed product organizes lessons, frameworks, playbooks, examples, and paths into something people can actually use: a decision tool, workflow, planner, AI assistant, or retrieval surface.

 Source-evidence note